How to Understand The Design of Mainframes

 Redundancy/Stability

-Coming from the server mindset, the stability, redundancy, and longevity of mainframes is mind-boggling.
+Coming from the server mindset, mainframes’ stability, redundancy, and longevity are mind-boggling.
 Quotes like this are just not found outside of mainframes.

 “Any mainframe computer technician will tell you, enthusiastically, how remarkable the technology is despite its age.
 Those old IBMs have triple- and quadruple hardware failover mechanisms, several different electrical inputs for backup power, end-to-end encryption, and layers of advanced virtualization.
 They are built to last 40+ years at 100 percent uptime due to those redundancy features.”